Symptoms and Warning Signs of Methamphetamine Abuse

 3. Changes in Physical Appearance

-The first sign of meth use is often an increase in appetite or weight gain.
+Another sign of meth use is often an increase in appetite or weight gain.
 This may seem like a good thing at first because your loved one has been craving food all day long, but if they are not eating healthy foods, then there is something else going on.
 If you notice any sudden change in body shape, hair growth patterns, skin texture, or facial features, speak with them about what might be happening.

 Physical signs of methamphetamine use may include: